 Registration and status determination are key functions, because UNHCR is authorized to declare which individuals or groups are of concern to the Office under its core mandate.
 This exercise of the mandate makes clear to other external actors, including host Governments, the High Commissioner's international protection interest in and responsibilities towards such persons.
 UNHCR recognizes refugees in a myriad of ways, including through individual procedures but also through declaring groups to be refugees on a prima facie basis.

-3. Personal Scope
+3. Personal Scope Refugees and asylum-seekers

 Refugees are part of UNHCR's core mandate.
 Refugees are all persons who meet the eligibility criteria under an applicable refugee definition, as provided for in international or regional refugee instruments, under UNHCR's mandate, or in national legislation.
 See Refugee definition Entry.
 Asylum-seekers also fall within the High Commissioner's competence ratione personae.
 Asylum-seekers are persons who are seeking refugee status or a complementary international protection status and whose status has not yet been determined by UNHCR or the authorities.
 Not every asylum-seeker will ultimately be recognized as a refugee.
 However, an asylum-seeker is entitled to protection from refoulement [/entry/55697/access-to-territory-and-nonrefoulement] and certain minimum standards of treatment pending determination of their status.